 Resistive random access memories (RRAMs) has emerged in recent years as it can be applied for data storage with high speed and data density, as well as lower the power and can overcome the scaling problem simultaneously.
 The ZnO thin film has also attracted a great numbers of attentions as the resistive switching (RS) behavior has been also reported.
 There are many possible mechanisms underlying the RS behaviors.
 However the real mechanism is still unclear as many factors may contribute to the phenomena.
 Especially, the ferroelectric-like behavior in undoped ZnO may complicate the RS mechanisms.
 To study the RS phenomena, Scanning Probe Microscopy (SPM) techniques are widely used.
 In this study, conductive Atomic Force Microscopy (c-AFM) is used to characterize the morphological and resistive switching behavior, Piezoresponse Force Microscopy (PFM) is used to study the electromechanical coupling properties, and Kelvin Probe Force Microscopy (KPFM) is used to measure of the surface potential distributions and the dynamic charge distribution at micro- to nano-scales.
 Therefore, the characteristics and mechanisms of resistive switching behavior and the polarization switching behavior as well as the charge distribution after a poling process in ZnO thin films have been simultaneously studied by these techniques.
 In addition, the effects of oxygen partial pressure during film deposition and the uncompensated polarization orientations are also studied.
 It reveals the resistance states are accompanied by the polarization orientations and charges storage.
 Furthermore, by comparing the KPFM, PFM and c-AFM results at the same location, it is found that the oxygen vacancy is a dominant factor over the holes or electrons injection in the region with high resistance state (HRS).
 However, the low resistance state (LRS) may be dominated by the electrons injection.
 This study gives the dominated factors that affect the characteristics of the resistive switching behavior and proposed a more persuasive RS mechanism in ZnO films.

-Two practical issues dealing with the robust and accurate measurement of the resonant frequency and quality factor will also be discussed.
+The spring constant of an AFM cantilever is often needed for quantitative measurements.
+The calibration method of Sader et al. [Rev. Sci.
+Instrum.
+70, 3967 (1999)] for a rectangular cantilever requires measurement of the resonant frequency and quality factor in fluid (typically air), and knowledge of its plan view dimensions.
+In this presentation, I will present the generalization of this method to cantilevers of arbitrary shape.
+Results for commercial cantilever geometries of arrow shape, small aspect ratio rectangular, quasi-rectangular, irregular rectangular, non-ideal trapezoidal cross sections, and V-shape will be presented.
+This enables the spring constants of all these cantilevers to be accurately and routinely determined from measurement of their resonant frequency and quality factor in fluid (such as air).Two practical issues dealing with the robust and accurate measurement of the resonant frequency and quality factor will also be discussed.
 These parameters are often determined from the thermal noise spectrum of an AFM cantilever, and its subsequent fit to a Lorentzian distribution.
 It will be shown that if no spectral window is used, the thermal noise spectrum retains its original Lorentzian distribution but with a (artificially) reduced quality factor.
 A simple correction formula is derived enabling extraction of the true device quality factor from measured data.
 Common windows used to reduce spectral leakage such as the Hanning window are found to distort the (true) Lorentzian shape, potentially making fitting problematic.
 I will also discuss the effect of sampling noise in the measured thermal noise spectrum on the uncertainty in the fitted resonant frequency and quality factor.
 This will include explicit formulas for the uncertainties in the final fit parameters.
 Comparison and validation of these effects using measurements on AFM cantilevers will be given.

 Spatial variability of electronic structure in Fe-based superconductor FeTe0.55Se0.45 is explored on the atomic level using continuous imaging tunneling spectroscopy (CITS).
 Multivariate statistical analysis of the data differentiates regions of dissimilar electronic behavior that can be identified with the segregation of chalcogen atoms, as well as boundaries between terminations and near neighbor interactions.
 Subsequent clustering analysis allows identification of the spatial localization of these dissimilar regions.
 Statistical analysis of calculated density of states of chemically inhomogeneous structures further confirms that the two types of chalcogens - (Te,Se), can be identified by their electronic signature and further differentiated by their local chemical environment.
 This approach allows detailed chemical discrimination of the STM data including separation of atomic identities, proximity and local configuration effects, and can be universally applicable to chemically- and electronically inhomogeneous surfaces.